Charles de Freycinet: 1871-1888

+Premiership

 He came to power with an ambitious programme of internal reform; but apart from settling the question of the exiled pretenders, his successes were chiefly in the sphere of colonial extension.
 In spite of his unrivalled skill as a parliamentary tactician, he failed to keep his party together, and was defeated on 3 December 1886.
 In the following year, after two unsuccessful attempts to construct new ministries, he stood for the Presidency of the Republic; but the radicals, to whom his opportunism was distasteful, turned the scale against him by transferring their votes to Marie François Sadi Carnot.

+During his premierships, a number of progressive reforms were introduced.
+A law of July the 13th 1896 broadened (as noted by one study) “the conditions for pension bonuses offered by the State” while a law of July the 20th 1886 provided for bonuses (as one study has noted) “in cases of serious injury or officially recognized disability resulting in total incapacity for work.”
+A law was introduced in July 1890 that regulated the semi-monthly inspection of mines with the object (as noted by one study) “of examining the conditions of security for the employees.”
+A law of July 1890 allowed for elected miners to inspect mines, and a law of December 1890 allowed workers to demand damages from employers who dismissed them due to their belonging to a union.
+In addition, the ‘livret,’ a long-established document that placed arbitrary restrictions on laborers, was abolished on July the 22nd 1890, and a law of July the 20th 1891 set up a bureau of labor which was given the duty (as noted by one study) “to collect, systematize, and publish all information relating to labor, particularly as regards the state and development of production, the organization and renumeration of labor, its relations with capital, the condition of the working people, and the comparative situation of labor in France and in foreign countries.”